nostrver-se/nostr-php.dev/README.md

 # Website for https://nostr-php.dev

 This documentation website is created with [VitePress](https://vitepress.dev/).
+Guido how to use Markdown with Vitepress: https://vitepress.dev/guide/markdown

 ## Install packages